Strategic competitive advantages thanks to sophisticated mathematics

 From machine scheduling to energy planning

-Production planning as well as supply chain optimization are typical examples of where prescriptive analytics can be deployed.
+Production planning as well as supply chain optimization are typical examples of areas in which Prescriptive Analytics can be deployed.
 Here the right products have to be manufactured and supplied at the right time.
-Apart from the afore-mentioned possibilities, there are many more areas in which prescriptive analytics can be deployed: pricing, inventory management, technology management, financial planning, personnel planning…
+Apart from the above-mentioned possibilities, there are many more areas in which Prescriptive Analytics can be deployed: pricing, inventory management, technology management, financial planning, personnel planning…

 Let’s digress…:

-One issue which is growing more and more in importance is “sustainable energy”.
-For this reason it is entirely understandable that prescriptive analytics has a huge role to play in the transition towards alternative energy sources.
+One issue which is gaining more and more significance is “sustainable energy”.
+For this reason it is only logical that Prescriptive Analytics has a huge role to play in the transition towards alternative energy sources.
 The increasing use of renewable energy is leading to growing complexity in energy management as well as to volatile energy flows.
 Whereas you “only” had to plan the logistics for coal, gas and oil in the past, today you also have to consider new sites for wind, solar and hydropower which are being built every day.
 Not only that, due to weather conditions or the time of year and day, renewable energy cannot always guarantee a steady supply of energy.
 This means that the energy generated has to be stored temporarily.
 Energy providers are therefore compelled to make strategic decisions more frequently in order to guarantee system stability in the future and avoid supply shortfalls (you can learn more about system stability in the power supply in our article: Optimal contingency plans in any event).

 The entire energy supply chain contains a vast amount of information.
 Among others, meteorological and climate data as well as consumption parameters are included in energy providers’ calculations, on the basis of which sound recommendations for energy management can be made.
 For example, energy requirements based on consumers’ behavioral patterns can be forecast.
 Based on this information, the required supply of wind, solar and hydropower can be regulated precisely.
 Risks such as electricity shortages can be avoided and the costs resulting thereof can be reduced.
-Combined with international ambitious climate goals, prescriptive analytics will become an indispensable factor in the transition towards alternative energy sources.
+Combined with ambitious international climate goals, Prescriptive Analytics will become an indispensable factor in the transition to alternative energy sources.

-The advantages of prescriptive analytics are evident.
-You can determine quite easily whether or not it is time for your business to deploy prescriptive analytics to optimize your planning.
+The advantages of Prescriptive Analytics are evident.
+You can determine quite easily whether or not it is time for your business to deploy Prescriptive Analytics to optimize your planning.
 How?
-Well, if you answer one of the following questions with “yes”, then you should be thinking about deploying prescriptive analytics.
+Well, if you answer one of the following questions with “yes”, then it is time to start thinking about deploying Prescriptive Analytics.

 Although each project calls for a different procedure, an optimization project with OPTANO usually consists of the following five steps: